 Antisemitism Studies

-Antisemitism Studies provides the leading forum for new scholarship on the phenomenon of antisemitism and its anti-Judaic precursors.
+Antisemitism Studies provides the leading forum for new scholarship on the phenomenon of antisemitism.
 Multidisciplinary and international in scope, the journal publishes a variety of perspectives on the problem of antisemitism and its impact on society.

 Each issue is composed of a brief introduction by the editor, and a selection of scholarly articles and reviews of significant new books published on the subject.
 Antisemitism Studies is a double blind peer-reviewed publication issued every April and October by Indiana University Press.